awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/aws-best-practices-govcloud-us/README.md

 ![Landing Zone Accelerator on AWS architecture -- networking resources.](./images/image2.png)

+## AWS Control Tower Enabled for Latest Configurations

+AWS Control Tower has been enabled in the latest best practices configuration.
+New deployment will automatically leverage AWS Control Tower to streamline your multi-account environment.
+If you are an existing customer using AWS Organizations, you can continue using your current configuration.

 ## For Further Consideration

 AWS provides resources that you should consult as you begin customizing your deployment: